Teri Ann Linn: Personal life

 Linn was raised in the Diamond Head area of Honolulu, Hawaii.

 Linn was a schoolmate of Barack Obama at Punahou School in Honolulu, Hawaii (both graduated in 1979).
 She was quoted in the Italian daily Corriere della Sera, saying that the future United States President had a "cute afro" and that he "dressed like John Travolta."
 She added that she thought Obama wasn't very good at tennis, "or we would have played tennis together", since she knew the good tennis players in Hawaii.

 At Punahou, Linn was the 1978 Hawaii state girls' singles tennis champion.

-She attended one year at Pepperdine University.
+She went to both the University of San Diego and Pepperdine University, attending the latter for one year.

 In 1981, Linn and her mother won the Mother-Daughter US Open Tennis Championship.

 In People magazine, she is pictured with her (then) "boyfriend" actor Tony Griffin, the only child of entertainment business magnate Merv Griffin.

-Linn is currently a real estate agent in Southern California.
+Linn has been a licensed real estate agent in Hawaii and California.